mttcrn/polimi-CSE-notes/Machine Learning.md

 $$
 h_t = a_1, o_1, r_1, .., a_t, o_t, r_t
 $$
 It consist of all observable variables up to time $t$.
-It is the sensorimotor stream of a robot or embodied agent.
 **State** is the information used to determine what happens next, which is influenced by the history:
 $$
 s_t = f(h_t) = f(a_1, o_1, r_1, .., a_t, o_t, r_t)